Sex offender registry: Australia

-The Australian National Child Offender Register (ANCOR) is a web-based system used in all jurisdictions.
-Authorized police use ANCOR to monitor persons convicted of child sex offences and other specified offences once they have served their sentence.
-Offenders are monitored for eight years, 15 years or the remainder of their life (four years or 7½ years for juvenile offenders).
-On 1 March 2011, there were 12,596 registered offenders across Australia.
+The Australian National Child Offender Register (ANCOR) is a web-based system that is used in all states and territories.

+Authorized police use ANCOR to monitor persons convicted of child sex offences and other specified offences once they have been released from custody, or after sentencing in the event a non-custodial sentence is imposed.

+An offender is required to register as a sex offender within seven days of release or sentencing, and thereafter report all relevant details to police for: